 - Pumping helps keep your breast milk from building up in your breasts.
 This helps prevent discomfort and infection.

-All pumps have a part that covers your breast and a container that collects the milk.
-If you’re not sure which pump is best for you, ask your lactation consultant.
+All pumps have a shield that covers your breast and a container that collects breast milk.
+If you’re not sure what kind of pump is best for you, ask your lactation consultant.
 This is a person who has special training to help women breastfeed.
-Check with your health insurance company to see if it helps pay for a pump.There are two kinds of breast pumps:
+Check with your health insurance company to see if it helps pay for a pump.

 This kind of pump is good if you don’t need to pump very often or if you don’t need a lot of milk at one time.

 You can use a single pump that works on one breast at a time.
-You also can use a double pump that works on both breasts at the same time.
-Women who go back to work often like double pumps because they’re faster than single pumps.
+Or you can use a double pump that works on both breasts at the same time.
+If you’re going back to school or work, you may like double pumps because they’re faster than single pumps.

 When can you start pumping?

-Start pumping at least 2 weeks before you go back.
+- Start pumping at least 2 weeks before you go back.